captain-haddock17/AdaUI/README.md

  * **Multiple clients** (Business Model Units) may access the **State** object in a **multi-threaded way** in order to address/update the **same View** object
  * The **State** object may adapt/transform some of the incoming data into user-formated data, as for dates, physical units, ... ready to be displayed by the **View**

 ## Design paradigm

-Inspired by the View-Model software design pattern as found and proted by [Apple’s SwiftUI](https://developer.apple.com/tutorials/swiftui).
+Inspired by the state-management software design pattern as promoted by Apple for his new [SwiftUI framework](https://developer.apple.com/tutorials/swiftui).

-This is the end of former MVC design pattern!
+This is the end of former MVC or MVVM design pattern!

+Read this inspiring article [How MVVM devs get MVVM wrong in SwiftUI: From view model to state](https://swift2931.medium.com/how-mvvm-devs-get-mvvm-wrong-in-swiftui-a937a4268483)

 ## Implementation Notes